robguevarra/gh-website/ProjectDocs/Build_Notes/active/course-editor-enhancement_phase-2_kajabi-like-features.md

 ### Current Issues
 - Student preview mode broken
   - Needs update to handle Next.js 15 dynamic routing
+- ✅ "Add Content" functionality issues
+  - ✅ New lessons not appearing in module tree
+  - ✅ "Lesson not found in any module" error during autosave
 - Technical Debt
   - Punycode module deprecation warning needs to be addressed
   - Consider using a userland alternative for URL encoding/decoding